 Andrew Watson, Bishop of Guildford (Patron)

-Andrew Watson is Bishop of Guildford, having previously served in parishes in Redditch, Notting Hill and Twickenham, and as Bishop of Aston in the Diocese of Birmingham.
+Andrew is Bishop of Guildford, having previously served in parishes in Redditch, Notting Hill and Twickenham, and as Bishop of Aston in the Diocese of Birmingham.
 He is a graduate in both Law and Theology from Cambridge University.
 Andrew first heard of the needs of communities in South West Uganda when he befriended Eric Kamuteera in the mid-1980s, who went on to play an important role in the formation of WATSAN.
 As the chairman of the Anglican Partners in World Mission conference he brings a global perspective to his work, and was delighted to visit a number of WATSAN projects in a trip to Uganda in 2014.
 Andrew is married to Beverly, and they have four children, one of whom is currently working in Nairobi.

-Ian Bensted MBE (Chair)
+Ian Bensted MBE (founder and trustee)

 Ian, a retired civil engineer and water utility consultant, spent his working life in various roles in the UK water industry, and later on international assignments.
 Involved from the earliest days of WaterAid, he was their first engineering advisor in Uganda from 1986 until 1991, during which time he first met local water and sanitation campaigner Eric Kamuteera.
 Ian was a founder member in 2002 of WATSAN Uganda.
 He is a licensed lay minister in the Diocese of Oxford, and is a keen golfer, as well as sharing his wife Ellie’s pleasure in hill and coast walking, concerts and seven grandchildren.

-Andrew Maclean
+Andrew Maclean (associate)

-Andrew Maclean works on affordable housing and infrastructure investment in developing countries.
+Andrew works on affordable housing and infrastructure investment in developing countries.
 Andrew is a chartered engineer with 30 years of experience, especially in sub-Saharan Africa including Rukungiri, where he worked for WaterAid on the project that later became WATSAN.
 Areas of particular expertise include strategic infrastructure planning for economic growth, sustainable building construction, holistic rural development and water and sanitation.
 Andrew is married to Caroline, they have four children and recently became grandparents.
 Andrew is a member of the leadership group at a rural church start-up in northern Gloucestershire.

-Caroline Maclean
+Caroline Maclean (associate)

-Caroline Maclean has spent a long career in nursing, with extensive experience of overseas work, including in Rukungiri, Uganda, where she accompanied her husband Andrew.
+Caroline has spent a long career in nursing, with extensive experience of overseas work, including in Rukungiri, Uganda, where she accompanied her husband Andrew.
 Caroline loves gardening and grows her own vegetables in her garden in the Cotswolds.
 She volunteers as Parish Chair in her village.

-Julie Bullett
+Julie Bullett (associate)

 Julie worked for many years in the family farming business before marrying Stephen in 1991.
 More recently she has worked as a teaching assistant in a couple of primary schools.
 She has also helped extensively at the parish church.
 Amongst her many interests, Julie is a keen gardener; she has also developed an interest in art and pottery and attends classes for both!
 Looking after the smallholding maintains her interest in farming.
 Julie has one son who is now a civil/structural engineer, who takes part in the Walks for Water.